 In your moments of doubt, when you don’t know whether the PCT is something you should really commit yourself to (it isn’t), these people will show up and try to “encourage” you.
 However, what they are actually doing is hastening you along the path to an inevitably painful death.

-These people are not your friends, your peers, your “trail buddies”, or even (depending on how far you're willing to take this) your fellow human beings.
-Here are some of the things you may hear accompanied by the translations to what these things actually mean:
+These people are not your friends, your peers, your “trail buddies”, or even (depending on how far you’re willing to take this) your fellow human beings.
+Here are some of the things you may hear accompanied by the translations of what these things actually mean: